akashkoliak14/devorceapp/README.md

+I have created a form  using HTML,CSS,Javascript,ReatJs...
+User can add one form etc...
+And user can submit this form.....

 # Getting Started with Create React App
 This is UI design of lawyers web page. which is made in react j This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).